RIGS I HAVE HAD OVER THE YEARS

 In October 2014, the Wouxun 950PL appeared.
 A quad bander covering 4/6/2/70cm.
 I bought one of the first batch to arrive in the UK & my review of it is HERE

 Early in 2015 I decided to try something completely different.
-Digital voice on VHF/UHF seemed to be popular so I bought a Motorola 4600 DRM to see for myself.
+Digital voice on VHF/UHF seemed to be popular so I bought a Motorola 4600 to see for myself.
 Totally outside my comfort zone and a huge amount of background information to study.
-I still use it occasionally but I've yet to become enthusiastic about digital voice.
+I still use it occasionally but I'm not really convinced by DMR.
+Some people sound fairly natural on it but other people don't.
+Fortunately the 4600 is excellent on analogue FM and that is where it spends 99.9% of its time.